Linuxfabrik/checks-linux/README.md

 # Python-based Checks for Icinga, Nagios etc.

-Linuxfabrik GmbH from Zurich, Switzerland provides various Python 2 based check plugins for Nagios and compatible monitoring systems like Icinga.
-All checks are Open Source and tested on CentOS 7 Minimal and Fedora >= 30.
+Linuxfabrik GmbH from Zurich, Switzerland provides various Python based check plugins for Nagios and compatible monitoring systems like Icinga.
+All checks are Open Source and tested on CentOS 7+ and Fedora 30+.

 ## Contributing